AStraightLine/library/README.md

 5. Fixed bug relating to updating eventlisteners, element IDs and the library array on deletiion of a card.
 6. Basic styling finished, all required functionality present.
 7. Fixed bug - form close button was resubmitting.
+8. Implemented localStorage, updated on addition of a new book or when a change is made to an exisiting one.